tiepdotme/samui-samui.de/content/post/2011/05/2011-05-16-ick-ben-ain-israeli.md

 Daher hier nur ein paar unkommentierte Zitate aus einem [Artikel von jemandem anderen][1]:

 > The Princess of Thailand, Dr. <span class="caps">HRH</span> Princess Chulabhorn Mahidol met with President Shimon Peres on Monday in his office in Jerusalem, where she expressed her fondness for Israel.
-Mahidol told Peres, &#8220;In my heart I feel half Israeli.
+Mahidol told Peres, "In my heart I feel half Israeli.
 I think like an Israeli.
-I visited here for the first time in the 1970s, and since then I keep looking for opportunities to return.&#8221;
+I visited here for the first time in the 1970s, and since then I keep looking for opportunities to return."

 Einen Autounfall hatte sie auch noch: